 “Dallin Bradford’s performance was beyond exceptional.
 He did a great job keeping every character’s voice distinct.
 His accents were perfect for an audiobook – enough to get the flavor without forcing you to strain to understand him.”

 “Dallin Bradford narrates a story with a voice full of emotion and a good sense of all the accents of the characters.
 It almost feels like he’s sitting down beside me with a glass of sweet tea to tell me the latest chapter in Joseph’s life.”

 The complete Lazare Family Saga quartet is now available on Audible US, Audible UK, Audiobooks.com, Chirp, Kobo, Scribd, and all fine audiobook platforms.
 You can also recommend that your library purchase Necessary Sins and the rest of the series in audio.
-Here’s how to do that on Overdrive/Libby.
+Here’s how to do that in Libby.
 Happy listening!